Personal budget

 2. Average costs per month

 Calculate your monthly expenses.
-Divide the costs of an annual subscription by 12.
+Divide your annual costs by 12.
 Take the average of your monthly expenses for clothing and food.
 Check your monthly expenses for petrol and/or travel by public transport.
 Finally, estimate your monthly expenses for gifts, going out, and so on.

 3. Net salary